Gospel Choir

 Professor Nate Glasper, Jr. directs the Gospel Choir and endeavors to present the glory and word of God through traditional spirituals, African music, and contemporary gospel music.

-Singers, prepare a gospel song, spiritual, or hymn.
-A pop or jazz song is also acceptable to demonstrate the quality of your voice.
-This should be a song that you know well and feel comfortable with.
+Those interested in joining Gospel Choir should contact Prof. Nate Glasper (nathaniel.glasper@calvin.edu) to schedule a meeting time.
+Singers should prepare a gospel song, spiritual, or hymn, though a pop or jazz song is also acceptable to demonstrate the quality of your voice.
 You may sing a cappella or with your own sheet music—accompaniment will be provided.
-If you prefer to sing with an accompaniment track, you may do that also.
+However, if you prefer to sing with an accompaniment track, you may do that also.
+Instrumentalists (for accompanying praise band) will be given music and/or a recording prior to your audition.

 Please visit our Ensemble Tours webpage for upcoming ensemble tours.